-5.2 Pre-processing the Source Files
+5.2 Preprocessing the Source Files

 The list of files to analyze must be provided on the command line, or chosen interactively in the GUI.
-Files with the suffix .i are assumed to be already pre-processed C files.
-Frama-C pre-processes the other files with the following command.
+Files with the suffix .i are assumed to be already preprocessed C files.
+Frama-C preprocesses .c and .h files with the following basic command:

+'''

-\$ gcc -C -E -I .
+$ gcc -C -E -I .

+'''